fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Thread.rst

   than multiprocessing.
 - Thread scheduling is also a major problem in multithreading.

+Michael K. Gschwind, et al. [#]_

-Michael K. Gschwind, Valentina Salapura.
+.. [#]  Michael K. Gschwind, Valentina Salapura.
 2011.
-Using Register Last Use Infomation to Perform Decode-Time Computer Instruction Optimization
-US 20130086368 A1 [Patent].
+Using Register Last Use Infomation to Perform Decode-Time Computer Instruction Optimization US 20130086368 A1 [Patent]. http://www.google.com/patents/US20130086368

 Worker and Timer